naturalis/nba-docs/content/doc-spec-services/multimedia.md

 weight: 60
 ---

+Naturalis stores a vast amount of multimedia in its internal document store.
+This can be multimedia captured from physical specimens (e.g. photos of a specimen), but also from human observations (e.g. audio recordings of bird sounds).
-Digitisation of the specimens in our collection includes a detailed photographic documentation.
-So far, there are more than 5 million photos stored in the Naturalis MediaLib.
-NBA’s multimedia data services provide an interface to the *MediaLib* for the public.
-Since each multimedia record has to be associated with a specimen or taxon which in turn has to have an identification, this dataset has great potential to be used in automatic image recognition applications.
-Furthermore, the MediaLib features videos and also artistic drawings of animals and plants.
+Digitisation of Naturalis museum objects include a detailed photographic documentation.
+So far, there are more than 5 million photos and several houndreds of thousands of bird sounds.

 ## Base URL
 The base URL for multimedia-specific services is {{%nba-link-text%}}multimedia{{%/nba-link-text%}}

 ## Data Source Systems
 Most multimedia data are retrieved from our in-house registration systems for botanical (BRAHMS) or zoological/geological (CRS) specimens, and most are plant photos.
+In 2018, we added the records from [Xeno-canto](https://www.xeno-canto.org/), the most comprehensive database of bird sounds to date.
 A small fraction items is retrieved from the [Dutch Species Register](http://www.nederlandsesoorten.nl/).
 As for the other data types, the source system can be retrieved by querying the fields `sourceSystem.code` and `sourceSystem.name`.

 ## Available services